shionhonda/hippocampus-garden/content/blog/pandas_loc/index.md

 ---
 title: "Meet Pandas: loc, iloc, at & iat"
 date: "2020-04-27T22:10:03.284Z"
 description: "Have you ever confused Pandas methods loc, at, and iloc with each other?
-It's no more confusing when you understand this table."
+It's no more confusing when you have this table in mind."
 featuredImage: pandas_loc/ogp.jpg
 ---